firecracker-microvm/firecracker/tests/README.md

 `Q6:` *Is there a way to speed up integration tests execution time?*\
 `A6:` You
-can narrow down the test selection as described in the **Running** section, or in the **Troubleshooting Tests** section.
-For example:
+can narrow down the test selection as described in the **Running** section.
+For
+example:

-1. Pass the `-k substring` option to Pytest to only run a subset of tests by specifying a part of their name.
+1. Pass the `-k substring` option to pytest to only run a subset of tests by specifying a part of their name.
 1. Only run the tests contained in a file or directory.